-We arrive to Osaka’s Kansai airport at night-time, when I find myself somewhat mesmerized by the city, as I follow lights of buildings and stairwells in search of a bulb out-of-place, or off colour.
-But everything is exact, as it should be, with matching tones and brightness, and everything lined rigid in perfect symmetry.
+We arrive to Osaka’s Kansai airport at night-time, when I find myself somewhat mesmerized by the city, as I follow the lights of buildings and stairwells in search of a bulb out-of-place, or off colour.
+But everything is exact, as it should be, with matching tones and brightness, and everything is lined rigid in perfect symmetry.
 There’s barely a flicker of imperfection in the city, where even the bumps and blemishes, the wear and tear, look purposely placed.
-Japan does seem almost unreal at times, more like a model than real life, and it these aesthetics which I love about travel here as it just feels so calm, and soothing, almost hypnotic at times, to look at.
+Japan does seem almost unreal at times, more like a model than real life, and it is these aesthetics which I love about travelling here as it just feels so calm, and soothing, almost hypnotic at times, to look at.
 So we continue to the JR Tennoji Station to find ourselves on the doorstep of the Abeno Harukas building, the tallest building not only in Osaka, but all of Japan.
 And this is where our ten-day journey would begin with a two-night stay in the Osaka Marriott Miyako Hotel.
 We arrive to the 19th-floor lobby, which feels more like a futuristic sci-fi skyport, than urban city lodgings, before being rocketed, in an elevator, to our 53rd-floor guestroom suite, which shares similar views to that of the 60th-floor observation deck, which is a famous viewpoint attraction in the city.
 This would probably be Osaka’s equivalent to the Park Hyatt in Tokyo, known from the movie ‘Lost in Translation’, and it shares that same feeling of a void in transit, the state of disconnection and calm before our descent into the weird and alien world below.
 (Full Hotel Review here).